-At Lebowitz and Mzhen LLC, our attorneys are committed to making sure that pharmacy error victims and their loved ones receive the personal injury compensation they deserve.
+At Lebowitz & Mzhen Personal Injury Lawyers, our attorneys are committed to making sure that pharmacy error victims and their loved ones receive the personal injury compensation they deserve.
 Contact us today for a free consultation.

 Walgreens to Pay $33 Million in Deadly Prescription Mix-Up, Fox News, March 02, 2010

 Court Upholds $33 Million Award to Mulberry Family, The Ledger.com, March 01, 2010